andkov/psy532/log.md

+## 1 October 2015
+- Validity in Research Design
+- new script added that allows you to [generate correlated data data](https://github.com/andkov/psy532/blob/master/scripts/data/generate_correlated_data.R), that is exact data that exhibit the specific interdependencies (correlations)
+- Explore the data that lead Galton to discovery of [regression](https://github.com/andkov/psy532/blob/master/materials/lectures/correlation_regression/corr_reg.R)

 ## 28 Sep 2015
 - new script that explores the numeric example from Maxwell & Delaney (2004, p.91), [table 3.3 - mood induction study](https://github.com/andkov/psy532/blob/master/materials/cases/MD_3_mood/one_way_designs.R)
 - new starter script is added on using the [glm function](https://github.com/andkov/psy532/blob/master/scripts/modeling/glm_starter.R).
 Use it to get started with statistical modeling.
-- new script added that allows you to [generate correlated data data](https://github.com/andkov/psy532/blob/master/scripts/data/generate_correlated_data.R), that is exact data that exhibit the specific interdependencies (correlations)

 - *areaF* : Quick graphs of model comparison.
 Copy/past the following content to get started.
 ```
 rm(list=ls(all=TRUE)) # clear environment